 B.1.c.
-Funding and Estimated Dollar Value
+Funding and Estimated Dollar Value (DD-2)

 In planning the acquisition elements, the first step is to identify the funding source and budget for the acquisition.
-Identifying a funding source and budget will assist in determining the ability to acquire the supplies, equipment, general and professional services.
+Identifying a funding source and budget will assist in determining the ability to acquire the supplies, equipment, general and professional service.